How to use this blog

 What if I get emotional on the day?

 No worries!
 Feeling emotional on your wedding day is natural and I’ll always have tissues at the ready!
 So far my record is a five hankie wedding by the way!
 They were all for the bride on that occasion, but actually, it’s often the grooms who go first – so be warned guys!
-This is Steve (getting emotional) and Julie at their wedding at the Fortingall Hotel in Perthshire:
+The bride's entry is often the point at which the guys need a tissue:

 (photo by Angus Forbes)